Proof-of-Learning is Currently More Broken Than You Think: Background

 \subsection{Creating Spoofs}

-Jia \etal~\cite{jia2021proof} define a spoof as any proof that requires {\em lesser computation} to be generated than honest training {(see Table~\ref{tab:spoofing} in Appendix~\ref{app:notations} for the full list of spoof categories they introduce)}.
-One of the key contributions of this paper is to analyze why (if at all) such spoofs exists.
+\jia define a spoof as any proof that {passes verification and} requires {\em lesser computation} to obtain than honest training {would} {(see Table~\ref{tab:spoofing} in Appendix~\ref{app:notations} for the full list of spoof categories they introduce)}.
+One of the key contributions of this paper is to analyze why, {if at all}, such spoofs exist.
 For now, we briefly review spoofing schemes known in the literature.

 {\bf 1.
-Sequence Inversion~\cite{jia2021proof}:} Here, we assume an adversary has access to $W_T$ and the data used to train the model, but not to $\pBIndex, \mathbb{A}$.
-Such a strategy aims to invert gradient descent \ie given $W_T$, find a corresponding $W_{T-1}$ that was used to obtain it.
-The authors show that such a process is difficult due to increasing entropy (as a function of training duration), and is computationally lower bounded by the cost of honest training.
+Sequence Inversion~\cite{jia2021proof}:} We assume an adversary has access to $W_T$ and the data used to train the model, but not to $\pBIndex$ {or} $ \mathbb{A}$. {Here, an adversary} aims to invert gradient descent: given $W_T$, find a corresponding $W_{T-1}$ that was used to obtain it.
+The authors show that such a process is difficult due to {the} increasing entropy {as training progresses} and {that it} is computationally lower bounded by the cost of honest training.

 {\bf 2.
-Directed Retraining~\cite{jia2021proof}:} Under the same assumptions as sequence inversion, this strategy focused on either (a) creating structurally correct proofs,\footnote{This type of spoofs pass the verification by generating an invalid {proof} (\ie with invalid updates) for the victim model, $W_T$.} or (b) artificially directing the weights to the final state $W_T$ quicker.
-The authors showed that unless the entire proof is valid, any discontinuities produced by methods in (a), \eg concatenating proofs, would be detected by a verification mechanism that checks the largest updates first.
-They argued that approaches in (b) require custom training algorithms (\eg regularizers, loss functions, etc.) with direct knowledge of the final weights $W_T$ (before it is obtained) and thus fail verification.
+Directed Retraining~\cite{jia2021proof}:} Under the same assumptions as {(1), an adversary employing this strategy aims to} either {create} (a) structurally correct proofs {\ie spoofs that pass verification by generating invalid updates} or (b) {shorter ones by} artificially directing the weights to $W_T$ quicker.
+The authors showed that unless the entire proof {was} valid, any discontinuities produced by methods in (a), \eg concatenating proofs, would be detected by a verification mechanism that {checked} the {few} largest updates first.
+They {also} argued that approaches in (b) require custom training algorithms (\eg regularizers, loss functions, etc.) with direct knowledge of the desired final weights $W_T$, and thus {would} fail verification.